-We have considered lossy transmission of correlated sources over a multiple access channel.
-We have investigated the conditions under which separate source and channel coding is optimal when the encoder and/or decoder has access to side information.
-In addition, we have derived necessary conditions for the lossy transmission of correlated sources over a multiple access channel.
-We have shown that this technique provides in certain cases the tightest known necessary conditions for the Gaussian setting, i.e., Gaussian sources transmitted over a Gaussian MAC.
-Current and future directions include identifying other multiple access scenarios for which separation is (sub)optimal as well as the same for other multi-terminal scenarios with side information.
+We have considered the lossy coding of correlated sources over a MAC.
+We have provided an achievable scheme for the transmission of correlated sources in the presence of decoder side information, and investigated the conditions under which separate source and channel coding is optimal when the encoder and/or decoder has access to side information.
+By leveraging the obtained separation theorem in the presence of a common side information conditioned on which the two sources are independent, we derived a simple and computable set of necessary conditions for the lossy coding of correlated sources over a MAC.
+The comparison of the new necessary conditions with the known results from the literature are provided for the Gaussian setting, i.e., Gaussian sources transmitted over a Gaussian MAC, as well as for a DSBS over a Gaussian MAC.
+Identifying necessary conditions for the transmissibility of correlated sources is an active open research direction.
+A direct comparison of the proposed necessary conditions appear to be difficult analytically, and, due to the dimensionality of the search space, numerically.
+Accordingly, we point to this problem as an interesting future direction.
+Another interesting open problem is the optimality/suboptimality of separation in the presence of decoder-only side information, conditioned on which the two sources are independent.
+Other future directions include the (sub)optimality of separation in other multi-terminal scenarios with side information.

 \appendices